sdgilley/azureml-previews/previews/homepage-tiles/quickstart-train-model.md

-# Quickstart: Train your own model with the job creation wizard (preview)
+# Quickstart: Train your own model with the job creation wizard (private preview)

 Bring your own data and code to create your training job in Azure Machine Learning.